top of page

 Legumes

-Most legumes are high in FODMAPS (GOS) but there is some good news here:
+Most legumes are high in FODMAPS (GOS) but there is some good news here, but some have reduced serves that suit a Low FODMAP diet.

 Nuts and Seeds

-• There are loads of nuts and seeds that are Low FODMAP- suffice to say to stay away from cashews and pistachios (your favourite- I know!), and keep almonds and hazelnuts to "10 at a time and repeat 3 hours later limit".
-All the other nuts and nut pastes are fine, and I am talking pastes like peanut paste, even almond paste
+• There are loads of nuts and seeds that are Low FODMAP- suffice to say to stay away from cashews and pistachios (your favourite- I know!), and keep almonds "10 at a time and repeat 3 hours later limit".
+All the other nuts and nut pastes are fine, and I am talking pastes like peanut paste and almond paste

 • All the seeds are great- chia | pepitas | all the seeds you can think of